 12.3.1.
-Other formal modelling techniques.
-To our knowledge there are few formal modelling techniques, or applications of formal techniques, to the design of mixed reality systems that address both human and system behaviour.
+Other Formal Modelling Techniques.
+To our knowledge, there are few formal modelling techniques, or applications of formal techniques, to the design of mixed reality On Lions, Impala, and Bigraphs: Modelling Interactions in Physical/Virtual Spaces systems that address both human and system behaviour.
 Worthy of mention is the design notation ASUR [Dubois and Gray 2007], which is the basis of the functional aspects of two object based development methods for mixed reality systems [Dupuy-Chessa et al. 2010; Dubois et al. 2014].
-ASUR is a graphical notation that includes four types of entities: Adapters that bridge the physical and digital worlds, System depicting the digital entities involved in the system, the User of the system and Real objects taken from the physical world and involved in the interaction.
+ASUR is a graphical notation that includes four types of entities: Adapters that bridge the physical and digital worlds, System depicting the digital entities involved in the system, the User of the system, and Real objects taken from the physical world and involved in the interaction.
 Each of these entities may interact with the others through interaction channels, denoted by arrows, indicating information exchanges when using the interactive system.
-The latest evolution of ASUR refines the concept of channel to include a characterisation by medium (e.g. light, physical contact, infrared, air) and a representation that expresses the coding scheme used on a channel, i.e. the syntax of the data.
+The latest evolution of ASUR refines the concept of channel to include a characterisation by medium (e.g., light, physical contact, infrared, and air) and a representation that expresses the coding scheme used on a channel, i.e., the syntax of the data.
 While our chosen perspectives can be mapped to parts of the ASUR entities, we note the notation is entirely graphical, without an underlying semantics of the interactions or dynamic system evolution.
 We also note that other people have looked at how to model pervasive systems including [Bruegger et al. 2009] who proposed a layered framework for modelling pervasive applications.